 Students enrolled in the master's degree programs have seven years to complete the degree requirements.
-Th.M. students have five years to complete degree requirements; D.Min. students have six years to complete degree requirements; Ph.D. students have seven years to complete degree requirements.
-After the maximum time limit has been reached for a degree program, RTS may require the student to apply for an extension.
+Students enrolled in the D.Min. degree program have six years to complete the degree requirements.
+After the maximum time limit has been reached for a degree program, the student may apply for an extension.
 For doctoral students, extension fees will apply.
+In cases where students have received transfer credits and/or degree extensions, all course credits applied toward degree requirements should be earned within ten years of completing the degree.